christiangda/mq-to-db/docs/config.md

 This could be located in any place, but by default when service start this find the configuration file in the following location:

 1. `./config.yaml` Next to the service binary `mq-to-db`
-2. `/etc/mq-to-db/config.yaml` Into the standard `Linux` configuration filesystem
+2. `/etc/mq-to-db/config.yaml` Into the standard `Linux` configuration File System
 3. `$HOME/config.yaml`  Into the `user home` which is executing the service binary `mq-to-db`

 __NOTE:__ Remember that thanks to the parameter `--configFile` you can tell to the service which  configuration file you want to use, for example: